vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

            i.e Σ from i=0 to 15 of (SAI_PORT_STAT_IF_IN_FEC_CODEWORD_ERRORS_Si - SAI_PORT_STAT_IF_IN_FEC_CODEWORD_ERRORS_Si_last)
 ```

-Below image shows the linear pattern of CER after applying logarithm to the codeword error ratio
+The image below shows the linear pattern of the codeword error ratio (CER) after applying a logarithm.
 ![Logarithm curve of CER](./img/Logarithm_curve_of_CER.png)

 ```